EmilPopovic/Projekt-Gaj/README.md

 - Note down the Base64 encoded string as you will need it later.

 ### Setting up the Genius API

+First you'll need to sign up for a (free) account that authorizes access to the [Genius API](http://genius.com/api-clients).
+After signing up/logging in to your account, head out to the API section on Genius and [create a new API client](https://genius.com/api-clients/new).
+After creating your client, you can generate an access token to use with the library.
+Genius provides two kinds of tokens: `client access token` and `user token`.
+You will need the first one.

+They don't need a user to authenticate their use and you can easily get yours by visiting the [API Clients](https://genius.com/api-clients) page and click on "Generate Access Token".
+This will give you an access token, and now you're good to go.

 ### Setting up the `.env` file